Spin-resolved quasiparticle interference patterns on altermagnets via non-spin-resolved scanning tunneling microscopy

-A rather simple model for realizing altermagnetic order is the two-dimensional Lieb lattice \cite{Lieb1989Mar, brekkelieb, MaelandLieb24, franzlieblattice, Durrnagel2024AMLieb, Jakobinterfacelieb, Antonenko2025Lieb, Leraand2025Feb, Lundemo2025May, Syljuasen2025May, Jungwirth2024LiebRev}.
+A rather simple model for realizing altermagnetic order is the two-dimensional Lieb lattice \cite{Lieb1989Mar, brekkelieb, MaelandLieb24, franzlieblattice, Durrnagel2024AMLieb, Jakobinterfacelieb, Antonenko2025Lieb, Leraand2025Feb, Lundemo2025May, Syljuasen2025May, Jungwirth2024LiebRev, Takahashi2025May, Eskandari-asl2025Jul, Xu2025Lieb}.
 The Lieb lattice has a four-site unit cell in which only three sites are occupied by atoms, with the two diagonally opposed ones possessing a magnetic moment and the last one being non-magnetic.
 This lattice symmetry is invariant under a fourfold rotation followed by time reversal, but it breaks the usual translation symmetry that would interchange the two magnetic sublattices of a Néel antiferromagnet.
 As a result, the Lieb lattice can support an altermagnetic state.

 Finding a stable 2D electronic Lieb lattice has been challenging \cite{Slot2017LiebExp, Wu2024LiebExp}.
 The original motivation for introducing the Lieb lattice was to describe layers in high $T_c$ superconductors \cite{Lieb1989Mar}.
 Meanwhile, several recently proposed materials have Lieb-like layers and are altermagnetic candidates.
 For example, the layered oxychalcogenide KV${_2}$Se${_2}$O crystallizes in a structure that within the layers realizes a 2D Lieb lattice of vanadium and oxygen atoms.
 It has been demonstrated to be a metallic, room-temperature altermagnet with a $d$-wave spin-momentum locking of its Fermi surface \cite{KVSEOSource}.
 The related compound Rb$_{1-\delta}$V${_2}$Te${_2}$O is another layered antiferromagnet now identified as a room-temperature altermagnet exhibiting $C$-paired spin-valley locking consistent with altermagnetic order \cite{RbVTeOsource}.
 Likewise, the Mn-based insulator La${_2}$O${_3}$Mn${_2}$Se${_2}$ consists of Mn$_2$O layers that form a Lieb lattice.